Mare of Easttown: Ratings

 Mare of Easttown proved to be a record breaking ratings hit.
 The massive viewership resulted in HBO Max servers crashing shortly after the finale was released on the streaming service.

 The final episode of Mare of Easttown drew four million viewers over the holiday weekend across HBO and HBO Max, with nearly three million viewers Sunday night (all platforms), marking a series high for both linear and digital, according to HBO.
 The finale also set the record as the most watched episode of an original series on HBO Max during its first 24 hours of availability, besting the finales of The Undoing and The Flight Attendant over the same period of time.
 Mare of Easttown also joined The Undoing as the only series in HBO's history to see consecutive growth week-to-week.

 Accolades

 Potential second season

-Though the program was intended as a limited series, Winslet stated in August 2021 that she "would love to return" as Mare, and that for a potential second season, Ingelsby "has shared some very cool ideas.
+The show was released as a limited series.
+However, Winslet stated in August 2021 that she "would love to return" as Mare, and that for a potential second season, Ingelsby "has shared some very cool ideas.
 We will see what happens.
 I also have to figure out if I can do it.
 Can I go through it again?
 It did cost me a lot emotionally to be her, and I have to figure out if I can summon it all up again and do it again."

+In November 2024, creator Brad Ingelsby addressed the speculations of turning Mare into a regular series and the possibility of a second season: "Mare's journey in that show was so emotional... it's hard to come up with an emotional story that could compete with losing a son and having to confront that."
+He came up with the story for Task, which "felt like it lives in the same world as Mare," though always intended to be a standalone series.